-- 1. Develop a compliance policy to ensure the Bank's commitment to all relevant regulations, and ensuring that all the employees, each according to their administrative level, are fully informed and familiar with this policy.
-This policy should be approved by the board. - 2.
-Prepare an annual compliance plan, which should be endorsed by the Compliance Committee. - 3.
-Monitor the compliance of all the administrative levels within the Bank with all regulatory requirements and legislations in force and international standards including the recommendations of the Financial Action Task Force (FATF). - 4.
+- The Board shall ensure the independence of Compliance department - b) The Board shall approve the responsibilities of the Compliance department, so that these responsibilities shall include as a minimum: - Develop a compliance policy to ensure the Bank's commitment to all relevant regulations, and ensuring that all the employees, each according to their administrative level, are fully informed and familiar with this policy.
+This policy should be approved by the board. - Prepare an annual compliance plan, which should be endorsed by the Compliance Committee. - Monitor the compliance of all the administrative levels within the Bank with all regulatory requirements and legislations in force and international standards including the recommendations of the Financial Action Task Force (FATF). - 4.
 Prepare regular reports that include an assessment for the risks of non-compliance, violations, deficiencies and the corrective measures taken.
 These reports should be submitted to Compliance Committee with a copy sent to the CEO.